 This particular kit is a great starter set for off road.
 We appreciate the machete/saw combo which would work great for clearing trail brush and campsites.
 The kit also stores nicely in your Jeep in an included nylon bag.

-Gerber E-Tool Folding Shovel (Best Off Road Folding Shovel)
+Gerber E-Tool Folding Shovel (Smallest Off Road Folding Shovel)

-Like we said, a folding shovel is no fun for serious stucks.
+Like we said, a small folding shovel is no fun for serious stucks.

 A small folding shovel is often handy to have in your everyday, slimmed-down, off road recovery kit.
 Which one should you get?